 Keeper Security Renews Partnership With Atlassian Williams Racing Ahead Of 2025 Miami Grand Prix

-Keeper signed a multi-year partnership with Williams just 12 months ago, but today is committing to a new long-term agreement which recognises both the successful impact of the partnership so far and Keeper's enduring belief in the team's plan to win future World Championships.
+Keeper signed a multi-year partnership with Williams just 12 months ago, but are today committing to a new long-term agreement which recognizes both the successful impact of the partnership so far and Keeper's enduring belief in the team's plan to win future World Championships.

 Atlassian Williams Racing is one of the most historic and successful teams in Formula 1, founded in 1977 and based in Grove, Oxfordshire, UK.
 Williams has won a total of 16 championships in F1 with nine Constructors' Championships and seven Drivers' Championships.
 Known for its engineering excellence and competitive spirit, Atlassian Williams Racing leverages cutting-edge technology and data analytics in its current quest to reach the front of the grid with drivers Alex Albon and Carlos Sainz.